Fanping/iveely.search/README.md

 Iveely also was submitted to the maven central repositry. visit [iveely@maven](http://search.maven.org/#search%7Cga%7C1%7Civeely) to get more.

 ### (3) How to make search engine more smarter?
-With only document search is not the goal,to build more intelligent search engine is very important,so we have added a project named 'iveely.brain'.
+With only document search is not the goal,to build more intelligent search engine is very important,so we have added a project named `iveely.brain`.

 iveely.brain has two mode, local debug & Remote network calls.